 Preschoolers between the ages of 3 1/2 and 4 years old who live in Independent School District 196 need to participate in a screening before entering kindergarten.
-Appointments are automatically scheduled using the district’s mailing list, or you may call and schedule your own appointment at 651-423-7899.
-District 196 screening is offered free to district residents.
+Appointments can be scheduled via any of the following options:

-Children should be screen before their fourth birthday.
-Early screening will confirm that your child is either progressing normally or experiencing delays that will benefit from early intervention.
+The State of Minnesota requests that children should ideally be screened between the ages of 3 ½ years old and 4 years old.
+Early screening will confirm that your child is either progressing normally or experiencing delays that could benefit from early intervention.

 - vision and hearing check